Occupational Therapy (M.S.)

-All students must be fully accepted into the Occupational Therapy Program before they can enroll in any Occupational Therapy courses.
+All students must be fully accepted into the occupational therapy program before they can enroll in any Occupational Therapy courses.

 Accepted Student Requirements

-Students in the Occupational Therapy Program are expected to fulfill the following requirements during their student experience at Philadelphia University.
+Students in the occupational therapy program are expected to fulfill the following requirements during their student experience at Philadelphia University.

-Participation in clinical and fieldwork experiences is a required part of the curriculum and a requirement for graduation.
+Participation in clinical and fieldwork experiences is a component of the curriculum and a requirement for graduation.
 Many settings require students to be fingerprinted, undergo a drug screening and/or gain clearance from the PA Sex Offender Registry.
 Students are responsible for the costs of these processes, as well as for transportation arrangements and costs associated with fieldwork experiences.
 Information regarding how to meet these requirements is provided by the program.

-Note: Clinical and fieldwork sites may deny a student's participation in the clinical or fieldwork experience because of a felony or misdemeanor conviction, failure of a required drug test or inability to produce an appropriate health clearance, all of which would result in delayed graduation or, in the inability to graduate from the program.
+Note: Clinical and fieldwork sites may deny a student's participation in the clinical or fieldwork experience because of a felony or misdemeanor conviction, failure of a required drug test or inability to produce an appropriate health clearance, all of which would result in delayed graduation, or in the inability to graduate from the program.

-Students are expected to obtain materials and/or complete documentation required for Fieldwork:
+Students are expected to obtain materials and/or complete documentation required for fieldwork:

-- Annual physical examination (use PhilaU Student Health Medical Record Form)
+- Annual physical examination

 - Annual update of immunizations according to fieldwork site requirements